 - Academic Writing;

-Assignment 2: Sufficient planning in relation to the learning outcomes; • Consideration given to planning and structure; • Discussion of at least one research approach and one method; • Links made between research aims and research findings; • Demonstrates some knowledge of research methods and relevant literature; • Demonstrates comprehension of different approaches to research; • Demonstrates some understanding of research study structure; • Demonstrates some understanding of research ethics.
+threshold 50-59 % • Sufficient planning in relation to the learning outcomes; • Consideration given to planning and structure; • Discussion of at least one research approach and one method; • Links made between research aims and research findings; • Demonstrates some knowledge of research methods and relevant literature; • Demonstrates comprehension of different approaches to research; • Demonstrates some understanding of research study structure (Assignment 1); • Demonstrates some understanding of research ethics (Assignment 2).

-Assignment 2: Showing sustained and relevant arguments regarding the strengths and weaknesses of research studies and particular research approaches/methods; • Employs theoretical perspectives and research methods literature to inform critical analysis of research studies; • Makes clear and informed links between research aims and findings; • Well planned in relation to learning outcomes and structure of argument; • Demonstrates applied knowledge of research methods and relevant literature; • Ability to compare and contrast different approaches to research; • Applied understanding of research ethics
+Good 60-69% • Showing sustained and relevant arguments regarding the strengths and weaknesses of research studies and particular research approaches/methods; • Employs theoretical perspectives and research methods literature to inform critical analysis of research studies; • Makes clear and informed links between research aims and findings; • Well planned in relation to learning outcomes and structure of argument; • Demonstrates applied knowledge of research methods and relevant literature; • Ability to compare and contrast different approaches to research; • Applied understanding of research ethics (Assignment 2).

 Critically evaluate a breadth of academic, peer-reviewed literature relevant to your research topic